 Students with persistently dangerous behaviour will need the protective consequence of one to one or very small group teaching.

-In some cases, exclusion maybe used to provide time for all parties to make more effective plans for the student's education.
+In some cases suspension from school maybe used to provide time for all parties to make more effective plans for the student's education.
 Permanent exclusion will be avoided wherever this is possible